enriquedacostacambio/iotake-suller/README.md

-iotake-solr
+iotake Suller
 ===========

-Extension to Solrj with richer document bindings
+Suller is a set of Solr extensions including SullerJ, an extension to SolrJ with richer bindings.